 What are common search engine keywords mistakes?

 In our research, we have found that there are “broad keywords” that attract browsers and “money keywords” that attract buyers.
-Identifying and differentiating these is the very first step in maximising the Return On Investment (ROI) of your website site with search engines.
+Identifying and differentiating these is the very first step in maximizing the Return On Investment (ROI) of your website site with search engines.
 Five common search engine keyword mistakes are as follows:

 - Only using single-word terms